How Much Money Can You Make with a Mobile App

 This tends to complicate things a little bit.
 For example, if you’re shipping a physical product to users who buy something from your app, you’ve got to make sure that the sale is still profitable after shipping, packaging, labor, and all the other costs associated with running your app.

 Another way to make money through in-app purchases is by providing users with something intangible that can be used within the app.
+Free mobile apps or freemium apps target app users with premium features.

 Gaming apps use this strategy all of the time to generate profits.